 Reminder: The compost site is ONLY FOR LEAVES AND PLANT MATERIALS!
 NO containers, boxes, or plastic bags should be left at the compost site!
 No brush, tree limbs are allowed at the site.
 See 'Brush' below.

 Please place branches large end out to the curb.
 Note: Any brush chipping taking longer than 15 minutes will be charged back to the resident at the chippers going rate.
-New in 2022.
 NO HOLDBACKS on brush - brush piles attract animals, rabbits, birds, etc. and do not have a good appearance for the community.